otvam/pypeec/docs/content/technical.rst

     * This file is always loaded first.
     * This file is included in the package.

+* The default configuration file can be extracted with the ``pypeec config`` command.

 * The filename located the environment variable ``PYPEEC`` is loaded.

     * If the variable is not set, the default configuration is kept.